- Manhasset Union Free School District

 1. Stage I - Building-level Complaint Reporting and Investigation Procedure

-Whenever a complaint of bullying is received whether verbal or written, it will be subject to a preliminary review and investigation.
-Except in the case of severe or criminal conduct, the Principal, the Principal’s designee or the Dignity Act Coordinator shall make all reasonable efforts to resolve complaints informally at the school level.
-The goal of informal procedures is to end the bullying, prevent future incidents, ensure the safety of the target and obtain a prompt and equitable resolution to a complaint.
+Whenever a complaint of bullying is received, whether verbal or written, it will be subject to a preliminary review and investigation.
+Except in the case of severe or criminal conduct, the Building Principal, the Building Principal’s designee, or the Dignity Act Coordinator will make all reasonable efforts to resolve complaints informally at the school level.
+The goal of informal procedures is to end the bullying, prevent future incidents, ensure the safety of the target and to obtain a prompt and equitable resolution to a complaint.

-As soon as possible, but no later than three (3) school days following the receipt of a complaint, Principal, the Principal’s designee or the Dignity Act Coordinator should begin an investigation of the complaint by:
+As soon as possible, but no later than three (3) school days following the receipt of a complaint, the Building Principal, the Building Principal’s designee, or the Dignity Act Coordinator should begin an investigation of the complaint by:

 1. Reviewing any written documentation provided by the targeted individual(s).

 2. Conducting separate interviews of the targeted individual(s), alleged perpetrator(s), and witnesses, if any, and documenting the conversations.

 3. Providing the alleged perpetrator(s) a chance to respond and notify him/her that if objectionable behavior has occurred, it must cease immediately.
 The individual will be made aware of remediation opportunities as well as potential disciplinary consequences.

 4. Determining whether the complainant needs any accommodations to ensure their safety and following up periodically until the complaint has been resolved.
 Accommodations may include, but are not limited to:

 o A “permanent” hall pass that allows the student to visit a designated adult at any time